In Trousers: Recording

-The original cast album is available on CD on the Original Cast Records label.
-In reviewing the Original Cast recording, William Ruhlmann wrote: "Since Finn turned out to be the most impressive songwriting talent to emerge in the musical theater in the 1980s, this record, a cast recording of the 1979 production, is of more than passing interest, even if, in comparison to its successors, it is slight.
-Still, the music is lively and melodic, the lyrics often provocative and surprising, and the performances, notably that of Chip Zien, who appeared in the later shows in a different role, arresting.
-The album made some changes for time.
-For example, it cut the opening number, Very Opening, and abbreviated several songs, most noticeably The Rape of Miss Goldberg.
-The number How America Got Its Name was cut, except for Marvin's final words.
+The original cast album was released on CD on the Original Cast record label.
+In reviewing the original cast recording, William Ruhlmann wrote: "Since Finn turned out to be the most impressive songwriting talent to emerge in the musical theater in the 1980s, this record, a cast recording of the 1979 production, is of more than passing interest, even if, in comparison to its successors, it is slight.
+Still, the music is lively and melodic, the lyrics often provocative and surprising, and the performances, notably that of Chip Zien, who appeared in the later shows in a different role, arresting."
+The album made some changes for reasons of time, like cutting the opening number, "Very Opening", and abbreviating several songs, most noticeably "The Rape of Miss Goldberg".
+The number "How America Got Its Name" was also cut, except for Marvin's final words.
+"How America Got Its Name" was later significantly altered, with the original off-Broadway version only being preserved in the original liner notes included with the vinylrelease of the original off-Broadway cast recording.